-The collections of The Historical Society of Pennsylvania document Philadelphia’s rich residential and commercial architectural history from the colonial period through the 20th century with sources as diverse as original architects’ drawings to real estate development brochures.
+The collections of the Historical Society of Pennsylvania document Philadelphia’s rich residential and commercial architectural history from the colonial period through the 20th century with sources as diverse as original architects’ drawings to real estate development brochures.

-Atlases are essential research tools for architectural history because they often document the shape and position of individual structures as well as indicating their use and the principal building material.
+Atlases are essential research tools for architectural history because they often document the shape and position of individual structures as well as indicate their use and the principal building material.
 Additional information about the context of the structure, including the nature of the neighborhood around it and the changes that occur over time, may also be drawn from atlases.

-The Pennsylvania Fire Insurance Company (records c.
-1830-1890)
+Pennsylvania Fire Insurance Company records, 1825-1881 (Collection D0008)

-A related collection, the Hazlett & Moss Papers, contain the records of a real estate company active in residential development in the city and its suburbs from 1902 to 1927.
+A related collection, the Hazlett and Moss records, contain the records of a real estate company active in residential development in the city and its suburbs from 1902 to 1927.
 The records include information on address, date, block plan, building type, ward number and county.

 Prints, Drawings and Watercolors

 Original drawings, watercolors and lithographic prints are frequently used in visually documenting the city’s architectural heritage.
-The Society’s extensive holdings include the works of Philadelphia artists and engravers Thomas Birch, Max Rosenthal and Peter S. Duval.
+HSP’s extensive holdings include the works of Philadelphia artists and engravers Thomas Birch, Max Rosenthal and Peter S. Duval.
 Of particular note are the works of three watercolorists: David J. Kennedy, Benjamin R. Evans and William L. Breton.
 These artists, active throughout the 19th century, sought to record the past and the present of the city they knew.
 As a result, many watercolors exist which document structures demolished or otherwise lost.
 Individual graphics collections are often arranged by address, residence owner and subject category (such as churches, manufacturers, Pine Street, etc.).

-While The Historical Society of Pennsylvania encourages historical preservation and research, it does not certify buildings or locations as historic.
+While HSP encourages historical preservation and research, it does not certify buildings or locations as historic.
 If you would like a house or building to receive historical certification, you may wish to contact your local historical commission.
-In Philadelphia, it is the Philadelphia Historical Commission (Room 576, City Hall, Philadelphia, PA 19107) at 215-686-7660.
-To request state historical markers, contact the Pennsylvania Historical and Museum Commission (300 North Street, Harrisburg, PA 17120) at 717-787-3362.
-Other local repositories for Philadelphia architectural history are the Athenaeum of Philadelphia (219 S. 6th St., Philadelphia, PA 19106), 215-685-4830 and the Free Library of Philadelphia (1901 Vine St., Philadelphia, PA 19103), 215-686-5322.
+In Philadelphia, contact the Philadelphia Historical Commission (Room 576, City Hall, Philadelphia, PA 19107) at 215-686-7660.
+For additional resources, you may want to consult the Preservation Alliance for Greater Philadelphia.